 Linux isn’t the only way you can repurpose a computer.
 Rather than using a pokey PC as a traditional do-it-all machine, consider giving your system a singular role if you have another PC you can use as your primary rig.
 Let’s look at some ways you can make obsolete computers purposeful once again.

 If you’re a gamer, the easiest option for an old laptop is simply to use it to game while you’re away from your main gaming rig.
 “But Brad!”
 I hear you wailing.
 “You can’t game on an old PC!”
 Ah, but you can with a decent Internet connection.
 After years of teasing, the promise of cloud gaming’s finally coming true, letting even the most humble computers get in on the action by streaming your gameplay from far-away servers, Netflix-style.
-Nvidia’s GeForce Now is the best bet for PC gamers, as you BYO games by linking your existing accounts to various platforms.
-Better yet, there’s a surprisingly full-featured free tier, as well as a killer RTX 3080 tier that unlocks top-shelf hardware, longer session times, and ultra-fast refresh rates on compatible displays and devices at $99 for six months.
-Check out our guide to whether GeForce Now is worth it if you have any questions.
+There are several services available now, from Nvidia’s GeForce Now to Xbox Cloud Gaming to Sony’s PlayStation Plus.
+Our guide to the best cloud gaming services can help you choose the best fit for your particular needs, though PC gamers with extensive libraries will likely get the most use out of GeForce Now.

 And there’s always Steam in-home streaming if you want to use an older PC as a secondary gaming computer.
 Steam in-home streaming runs games on your beefy gaming rig, but beams them over your home’s Wi-Fi network so you can play them on other devices.
 It’s like cloud gaming, but right inside your home.

 Speaking of repurposing your hardware, two common uses are to transform an old PC into a dedicated home theater PC or a file server.